iemAnshuman/asquare.blog/pages/posts/coherece_cost.md

 ---
-title: The Unreasonable Cost of Coherence: A Deep Dive into GPU Memory Hierarchies
+title: "The Unreasonable Cost of Coherence: A Deep Dive into GPU Memory Hierarchies"
 date: 2025-12-28
 type: post
 ---